Mukhash/rsschool-cv/cv.md

-v1.
-Talgat, Mukhash
+1. Talgat, Mukhash
 2. **Email**: [muhash.astana@mail.ru](muhash.astana@mail.ru) / **phone**: 8 700 111 28 51
 3. Summary
-  I am looking forward to work as Front-end developer.
+  I am looking forward to work as android developer.
 Count flexibility in thinking, sound motivation to get the best result available in my character benefits.
 4. I have skills in SQL, HTML, CSS and SAP proprietary programming language - ABAP.
 5. Code expample in Java for a program which gets input of integers and returns arithmetical mean: